 These are examples of tasks that are crucial for your gallery’s growth and development.

 Along with most small business owners, the gallery sector has an unconscious tendency to stick with what they know best, often everyday tasks.
 These are just enough to keep your business running.
 Still, if you focus your efforts only on them, you and your art gallery business will eventually become burnt-out, frustrated, and stagnant.

 Working on the equally important business growth tasks and development can feel uncomfortable, but ignoring these areas can put you out of business, especially in this current art market and collector expectations.

 Steps for Breaking the Bubble of the Day to Day

 Positive change will likely come down to your ability as a gallery leader to rededicate yourself to your business’s growth.
 In doing so, you will break the bubble you have been living in and make room for more strategic thinking about running the gallery business.

 In the process, you may also reinvigorate your artists, staff, and art collectors.
 Success will depend on making a true commitment to the necessary tasks and giving yourself the time to do them.

 Here are some suggestions on how to get started.

 - Identify the day-to-day tasks that you spend the most time on every week.
 Determine how frequently they need to be done, how they can be completed more efficiently, and if they can be delegated to someone else.

 - Turn your email off while working.
 Nothing is more distracting than that little notification that pops up on the screen when you have a new email message waiting.
-Same goes for your phone.
+The same goes for your phone.